Tommy Burns (diver): International recognition

 In August 1893, Burns was recognised in America by the Baltimore Express, which reported on his diving feats into the Royal Aquarium and from various British railway bridges.
-The paper compared him to American diver Steve Brodie, suggesting that Burns' dives put Brodie's and other bridge jumpers' efforts "in the shade".
+The paper compared him to American diver Steve Brodie, suggesting that Burns's dives put Brodie's and other bridge jumpers' efforts "in the shade".
 On 25 June 1895, he was recognised by the Daily Argus as "a noted swimmer and diver", reporting on his 100 ft dive from a moving train into the River Mersey.
 In October 1896, the Kendalleville Standard reported on his dive from London Bridge, in a wager that he was to dive from the bridge then run 128 miles to Yarmouth.
 Despite being arrested after the dive, he won the wager by completing the challenge at a time of 23 hours and 40 minutes.
 In January 1897, Burns was described by American newspaper the Evening Tribune as being "greater than Steve Brodie of bridge jumping".
 Having jumped off various railway bridges in England and Scotland, Burns challenged any other bridge jumper in the world to equal his feats, expressing his intention to dive off trains in America if he could not find a suitable challenger in Britain.

 Personal life

 Burns was reported by the Baltimore Express in 1893 to be 5.5 ft in height and "the very picture of an athlete", with long experience in swimming and water gymnastics and by this time, had already won over 400 prizes.
 He was married to 24-year-old Marie Burns at the time of his death, who was widowed after nine months of marriage.
 In May 1893, his weight was reported as being 11 st 4 lb.
 His father was Patrick Burns and he had a sister, Elizabeth "Lizzie" Burns.

 As well as diving, Burns was also known to be a life saver.
 In May 1884, he dived to help a ferry passenger who had lost his balance and fell into the river while trying to retrieve his hat.
-Tommy put the man onto his back while keeping himself above water until a yacht rescued them.
+Burns put the man onto his back while keeping himself above water until a yacht rescued them.
 By 1893, Burns had saved 32 lives and by October 1896, was believed to be responsible for saving the lives of 43 people, including steeplechase jockey Mr W Gale.
+He held every medal and certificate from the Royal Humane Society for saving lives.
 In March 1895, he was the only man to dive off the roof of the Royal Aquarium into a tank that was just 6 ft deep.
-Throughout much of the 1890s, Burns travelled the country to dive, mostly off bridges and many of his attempts were reported by the media.

-According to the 1891 census and various news reports from the time, by the early 1890s, Burns was living at 113 Farnworth Street in Liverpool.
+By the early 1890s, he lived at 113 Farnworth Street, Liverpool.